Stratasys Direct Selected for Multi-million Dollar U.S. Department of War Additive Manufacturing Program

 How SDM and Inkbit bring TEPU™ materials into validated, scalable part services

-The integration of Inkbit’s TEPU™ 30A and 50A elastomers into Stratasys Direct Manufacturing (SDM) introduces closed-loop controlled elastomer additive manufacturing to SDM’s production portfolio, addressing long-standing limitations in dimensional stability and mechanical repeatability for soft materials.
+The integration of Inkbit’s TEPU™ 30A and 50A elastomers into Stratasys Direct introduces closed-loop controlled elastomer additive manufacturing to it’s production portfolio, addressing long-standing limitations in dimensional stability and mechanical repeatability for soft materials.
 Delivering soft parts with unprecedented resolution and features sizes.

-This collaboration brings together Inkbit’s Vision-Controlled Jetting (VCJ™) platform and SDM’s deep experience serving industrial, aerospace, medical, and automotive customers-unlocking elastomer applications that demand not only geometric fidelity, but predictable, repeatable mechanical performance.
+This collaboration brings together Inkbit’s Vision-Controlled Jetting (VCJ™) platform and Stratasys Direct’s deep experience serving industrial, aerospace, medical, and automotive customers-unlocking elastomer applications that demand not only geometric fidelity, but predictable, repeatable mechanical performance.
 Delivering soft parts with unprecedented resolution and features sizes.

 From an industrial adoption standpoint, this partnership addresses a long-standing gap between visually realistic elastomer prototypes and true production-capable elastomer parts.